A $(3+\varepsilon)$-Approximate Correlation Clustering Algorithm in Dynamic Streams: The Correlation Clustering Algorithm

 \begin{remark} We can run \Cref{alg:delta-pivot} independently $O(\log n)$ times and return the best solution to get a w.h.p.\ approximation guarantee using standard probability amplification arguments.
-This adds an additional $\log n$ factor to the memory requirement.
-While we can create the $O(\log n)$ clusterings in a single pass, we need a second pass to compute the cost of each clustering and determine the one with minimum cost. \end{remark}
+This adds an additional $\log n$ factor to the space requirement.
+The lowest cost clustering can be found in the same pass by (approximately) evaluating the cost of each clustering on a cut-sparsifier \cite{ahn2009CutSparsifiers} (see Appendix A of \cite{behnezhad2023single} for more details). \end{remark}